Skip to contents

 within.prob

-A scalar in [0,1] (default = 0.25) specifying the probability of creating an edge between vertices within the same group.
+A numeric value in [0, 1] (default = 0.25) specifying the probability of creating an edge between vertices within the same group.
 This argument is used only when prob.mat = NULL.

 between.prob

-A scalar in [0,1] (default = 0.05) specifying the probability of creating an edge between vertices from different groups.
+A numeric value in [0, 1] (default = 0.05) specifying the probability of creating an edge between vertices from different groups.
 This argument is used only when prob.mat = NULL.

 weight.mat